cakmakemre/JS-Puzzle/README.md

 #### This is our CTIS 255 Term Project.

-We created a puzze game, it contains:
+We created a puzze game it contains:

 1. Image Selection
 1. Shuffling Image